carlobernardini/orizzonte/README.md

 | `style`                    | object           | no       | Custom inline styles for top-level component element                                                                                                                            |

 ### Filters
 A filter is responsible for controlling the value of a particular field in the query object.
+Every filter should be included as part of a [group](#group--component).
 Orizzonte comes with the following filter types:

 | Filter     | Description                                                                       |
 |------------|-----------------------------------------------------------------------------------|